 - anything high in processed fats and salts

 Here are some tips:

 - If you are raising chickens from newly hatched or days/ weeks old, you should try to give them lots of handling so they get used to being picked up.
 This will be handy when you need to give them a health check, or catch them when they are escaping to the back corner of your yard.

-- If you have chickens that are older age that have not been handled or are not very personable, you might find that laying hens can be picked up more easily when they crouch into their submissive position (their hormones make them automatically get in ‘position’ for the rooster, which if you don’t have a rooster, it may well be you!)
-With our chickens, I find you only get one shot at this.
-They’ll crouch down for you once, wings up but slightly ajar, fluffy butts in the air, and you take your chance, and pick her up then (or miss out)
+- If you have chickens that are older age that have not been handled or are not very personable, you might find that laying hens can be picked up more easily when they crouch into their ‘submissive position’, crouched down, wings up but slightly ajar, fluffy butts in the air.

 - To pick a chicken up, with less squawking, flapping of wings and demanding to be put down, you need to put both hands over their wings (you may need to hold your fingers apart for a big chook), and hold their wings down against their body

 - Have their head closer to your body, and their butt facing away under your arm (less chance to get poop on you, and easier for a second person to inspect their vent)